 Antifreeze and Other Chemicals

 Problem: Many of the chemicals in our cars, cleaning supplies, and lawns get stored in the garage and many of those need to stay well out of reach of our animal friends.
-Antifreeze in particular can be deadly to pets, but any other chemicals you have should similarly be stored where pets can’t get to them.
+Antifreeze is a particular danger because it smells sweet to pets and is deadly to them, but any other chemicals you have should similarly be stored where pets can’t get to them.

 Solution: Wherever you figured out to put your tools to keep them out of reach, do the same for your car and cleaning chemicals.
 Make sure they’re behind a closed door, a lock, or some kind of barrier that keeps your pet from getting into them.